ALLINAPPLI/alinto/README.md

 In Api Type select "http".(required)

-In API URL field give "https://scim.alinto.net/api/v2/sms".(required)
+In API URL field give "https://scim.alinto.net/api/v2/sms". (required)

 In the API PARAMETERS, do not write anything.